Samagra-Development/Samagra-Website/src/pages/team/index.md

       scale brought her to Samagra.

-      Aditi has availed Samagra's Graduate Study Support Program called Vidya.
-She is currently pursuing an MBA at the Saïd Business School, University of Oxford and will be returning to Samagra after completing her studies.
+      Aditi availed Samagra's Graduate Study Support Program called Vidya.
+She pursued an MBA at the Saïd Business School, University of Oxford and returned to Samagra in 2023 after completing her studies.
     image: /img/aditi_7685.jpg
     linkedInProfile: https://www.linkedin.com/in/aditi-phadnis93/
     name: Aditi Phadnis
-    project: Vidya Candidate
+    project: " "
   - bio: >-
       Aditya holds an MBA from the University of Oxford and BTech in Mechanical Engineering from YMCA Faridabad.
 He previously worked as an Associate